 - Solid for gas.
 2% cash back at US gas stations and some US department stores.
 1% cash back on other spending.

 - Solid but standard welcome offer. $150 back as statement credit after you make $1,000 in purchases within the first 3 months of account opening.

-- Good intro APR for a rewards card.
-0% intro APR on purchases and balance transfers for 15 months after account opening, then 12.99% to 23.99% variable.
+- Good intro APR on purchases for a rewards card.
+0% intro APR on purchases for 15 months after account opening, then 13.99% to 23.99% variable.

 Deeper dive: Save money by not paying an annual fee

 Amex offers two consumer Blue Cash cards: the Blue Cash Preferred® Card from American Express and Blue Cash Everyday® Card from American Express.
 Blue Cash Everyday® Card from American Express has no annual fee.

 - The Blue Cash Preferred® Card from American Express offers strong rewards in a variety of categories.
 Its claim to fame is its 6% cash back at US supermarkets on up to $6,000 per year in purchases, then 1%.
 You’ll also earn 3% cash back at US gas stations, among other bonus rewards.
 However, the card has a $95 annual fee.(see rates & fees)

 - The Blue Cash Everyday® Card from American Express offers lower cash back at US supermarkets and US gas stations, but you won’t pay an annual fee.